rocky-linux/documentation/docs/guides/web/php.md

 !!!
 Note

-    The php-fpm configuration files are widely commented.
+    The php-fpm configuration files are widely commented on.
 Go and have a look!

 As you can see, the files in the `/etc/php-fpm.d/` directory with the `.conf` extension are always included.